connorads/mise/demo/slides.md

 # But what about `homebrew` or `apt` etc.?

 You can carry on using `brew` to install things, expecially GUI apps with `casks`.
-But you might want to consider using `mise` for _"developer tools"_.
-Especially when you want to use specific tool versions with others.
+`mise` is useful for sharing tools on projects and keeping your environment clean/isolated.

 <!-- pause -->